 In November of 2000, more than 70% of the voters in the County voting on such ballot measure approved Measure A ("2000 Measure A"), implementing a 30-year, half-cent sales tax that became effective on April 1, 2006 and is scheduled to expire on March 31, 2036 (the "2000 Measure A Sales Tax").
 The 2000 Measure A Sales Tax is similar to the 1976 Sales Tax, both in terms of the tax base (County population) and tax rate (0.5%).
-Revenues from the 2000 Measure A Sales Tax may be used to finance the transit projects and operations listed in 2000 Measure A, the ordinance which imposed the 2000 Measure A Sales Tax (the "2000 Measure A Ordinance") and in the Authority's Valley Transportation Plan, which was formulated to provide a balanced transportation system consisting of transit, roadway, bicycle and pedestrian improvements.
-20.75% of the annual 2000 Measure A Sales Tax Revenues are used to support operating expenses.
+Revenues from the 2000 Measure A Sales Tax may be used to fund the transit projects and operations listed in 2000 Measure A, the ordinance which imposed the 2000 Measure A Sales Tax Revenues are used to support operating expenses.

 Collection of the 2000 Measure A Sales Tax is administered by the CDTFA in the same way as is done for the 1976 Sales Tax.
 The Authority has authorized the CDTFA to remit 2000 Measure A Sales Tax Revenues directly to the 2000 Measure A Sales Tax Bond Trustee.
 Pursuant to its procedures, the CDTFA projects receipts of the 2000 Measure A Sales Tax on a quarterly basis and remits an advance of such receipts to the 2000 Measure A Sales Tax Bond Trustee on a monthly basis based on such projection.
-During the last month of each quarter, the CDTFA adjusts the amount remitted to reflect the actual receipts of the 2000 Measure A Sales Tax for the prior quarter and to deduct the full amount of the administrative fee for the prior quarter.
-Upon receipt of the 2000 Measure A Sales Tax Revenues, the 2000 Measure A Sales Tax Bond Trustee requirements and make the other deposits required by the Indenture and the balance is then forwarded to the Authority.
-The 2000 Measure A Sales Tax Revenues do not secure the 2017 Series B Bonds.
+During the second month of each quarter, the CDTFA adjusts the amount remitted to reflect the actual receipts of the 2000 Measure A Sales Tax for the prior quarter and to deduct the full amount of the administrative fee for the prior quarter.
+Upon receipt of the 2000 Measure A Sales Tax Revenues, the 2000 Measure A Sales Tax Bond Trustee retains an amount necessary to meet debt service requirements and make the other deposits required by the Indenture and the balance is then released from the lien and forwarded to the Authority.
+The 2000 Measure A Sales Tax Revenues do not secure the 2018 Series A Bonds.